King’s Cross Sports Hall

-The hall, which will be for public use, will be built to Sport England standards and will incorporate a combination of four standard badminton courts, a basketball court, a volleyball court and a five-a-side football pitch.
+The hall, which is for public use, is built to Sport England standards and incorporates a combination of four standard badminton courts, a basketball court, a volleyball court and a five-a-side football pitch.

 Part of the building will initially be used as a construction training centre, with a smaller fitness suite above.